 She loves lily pad!
 This is the garden area of Lowe’s where she saw several plants, flowers, garden decors, bird feeders and bird house and a lot more.

-Here are the books we love to read and recommend for your little learners;
+Here are the books we love to read and recommend for your little learners.
+All are scholastic books with different spring units that you can incorporate with your curriculum.

 Flowers, The Egg, The Ladybug, Birds, The Tree, Fruit and A Seed Is a Promise